You’re an adult.

 You are a human and you will feel all range of emotions.
 Instead of letting emotions use you, do the opposite.

 There is a difference between suppressing and managing your emotions.
-Suppressing emotions leads to a poor quality of life.
+Suppressing emotions leads to poor quality of life.
 Managing emotions leads to better mental health.

 Stop caging yourself in a prison.
 Break free and allow yourself to feel and express.